fossi-foundation/nix-eda/Readme.md

 A [flake](https://nixos.wiki/wiki/Flakes) containing a collection of Nix derivations for EDA (Electronic Design Automation) utilities.

-> nix-eda is not affiliated with the NixOS Foundation or any of its affiliates.
+> nix-eda is not affiliated with the NixOS Foundation.

 We compile and cache the tools for the following platforms: